Cute-Test/cdt-plugin/user_manual/manual.md

 generates code and the necessary CDT build options to support this kind of link seam.

-Consider the following code which is part of a static library project in CDT:
+Consider the following code which is part of a static library project in Eclipse CDT:

 ```cpp
 #include "Die.h"